Terms of Reference for the Curriculum, Progress and Achievement Ministerial Advisory Group

 The scope of the Curriculum, Progress and Achievement Ministerial Advisory Group is to provide advice on:

 - how to strengthen the design and use of local curriculum so that all children and young people progress and achieve across the breadth and depth of the national Curricula in years 1-10

 - how a stronger focus on student progress across the curricula can be embedded, including change management, implementation and capability building.

-While the scope of the MAG is specific to curriculum, progress and achievement, its considerations will intersect with other workstreams such as the NCEA Review and the Education Workforce Strategy.
-The Ministry in their secretariat role will ensure the flow of relevant information and support the MAG to connect with other groups where appropriate.
+While the scope of the Advisory Group is specific to curriculum, progress and achievement, its considerations will intersect with other workstreams such as the NCEA Review and the Education Workforce Strategy.
+The Ministry in their secretariat role will ensure the flow of relevant information and support the Advisory Group to connect with other groups where appropriate.

-The MAG’s role is subject to these Terms of Reference.
+The Advisory Group’s role is subject to these Terms of Reference.

 - a source of advice for the Minister

 - a critical friend and advisor to the Ministry

 - providers of a report synthesising themes arising from the wider engagement, as well as recommendations to inform the Minister’s work programme.